Our House Build

 1. Check References, really check them, get contact information from the person claiming they built a home in PV and speak to the owners directly.
 Don't take someones word for it when they take you for a drive by and point to it and say"we built that".
 It's always best to speak to the owners directly and ask them questions.
 Ask how many homes they have sold/built and get at least 3 references from that list.

 2. Ask to tour homes contractors say they built because things can look amazing on photos but not so great in person (crooked & cracked tiles, badly finished flooring, badly finished wood or metal features etc. etc.).
 There are many people who "build" homes in Puerto Viejo.
 Many of them aren't educated and/or lack the actual experience to build a home.
 Anyone can claim to be a builder.
-It's up to you to do your due diligence to make sure you aren't being lead on.
+It's up to you to do your due diligence to make sure you aren't being lead on or lied to.

 3. Real Estate is an unregulated, uncontrolled, often unlicensed frontier in Puerto Viejo.
 It's really important to check that the individual or agency you are dealing with works closely with a reputable lawyer and has had experience selling property in the area.
 Again, check references, speak to people who have purchased directly from your real estate person.
 Ask about their experience with them and if they'd recommend them.
 Was the process, professional, easy, done legally with all the advice and paperwork explained to you and done.
 It's quite convoluted in CR and knowing your rights as a foreign investor is really important.

 4. Talk to us.
 We have a large network of people who have been through the buying and building or renovating experience in Puerto Viejo.
-We are all happy & eager to share our preferred vendor lists with you so you don't have to waste the valuable time and money we wasted (your should still check all references and visit some of the homes they have built!).
+We are all happy & eager to share our preferred vendor lists with you so you don't have to waste the valuable time and money we wasted (you should still check all references and visit some of the homes they have built!).
 Our references include reputable real estate agencies, architects, contractors, builders, handy men/women, lawyers and accountants who work in the Puerto Viejo area.

 We are happy to give you a tour of our beach house and tell you our story over a glass of wine or a cup of tea!
 Just contact us.
-We do this all for free because we believe that Puerto Viejo is a beautiful and wonderful place to live and we have all agreed that it's super important to offer guidance to our new neighbours to help make their experiences great.
+We do this because we believe that Puerto Viejo is a beautiful and wonderful place to live and we have all agreed that it's super important to offer guidance to our new neighbours to help make their experiences great.
 Building is never easy anywhere in the World but our group of concerned local businesses, home builders, home renovators, foreign investors with a dream and Costa Rican professionals will help you make it the best experience possible.

 VACATION RENTAL: When we aren't in town we are happy to share our home with travellers from around the World!
 This helps us maintain and cover costs when we aren't living at our house.
 Plus we love that our guests enjoy the house as much as we do.
 Good Property Management is key.
 With good Management your home will be maintained (a constant in the jungle or on the sea).
 And your Management will manage your home for you.
-Booking, Cleaning, Maintenance, Accounting and working well with the owner.
+Booking, Cleaning, Maintenance, Accounting and working alongthe owner.
 Our friends at RISE are a Real Estate Company and Property Management firm we highly recommend.

 We realized our dream of a home on the beach!
 Finally achieving one of our life long goals.
-Over the past 12 years of visiting Puerto Viejo we've taken the time to grow and nurture a strong community of local entrepreneurs, neighbours and supportive friends in the area.
+Over the past 12 years visiting Puerto Viejo we've taken the time to grow and nurture a strong community of local entrepreneurs, neighbours and supportive friends in the area.
 We feel so welcome every time we arrive at Casa Luna Beach House.
 There is always a friendly wave and a hello, dinner or coffees with friends in the area.
 We feel at home and at peace.
+Pura Vida!